httpwg/http2-spec/draft.md

 # Interaction with "https" URIs

-A service that is discovered to support "http" URIs might concurrently support "https" URIs.
-HTTP/2 permits the sending of requests for multiple origins (see {{RFC6454}}) on the one connection.
-When using alternative services, both HTTP and HTTPS URIs might be sent on the same connection.
+An alternative service that is discovered to support "http" URIs might concurrently support "https" URIs, because HTTP/2 permits the sending of requests for multiple origins (see {{RFC6454}}) on the one connection.
+Therefore, when using alternative services, both HTTP and HTTPS URIs might be sent on the same connection.

-HTTPS URIs rely on server authentication.
-Therefore, if a connection is initially created without authenticating the server, requests for HTTPS resources cannot be sent over that connection until the server certificate is successfully authenticated.
+"https" URIs rely on server authentication.
+Therefore, if a connection is initially created without authenticating the server, requests for "https" resources cannot be sent over that connection until the server certificate is successfully authenticated.
 Section 3.1 of {{RFC2818}} describes the basic mechanism, though the authentication considerations in {{I-D.ietf-httpbis-alt-svc}} could also apply.